Cartosat: Cartosat-2D

 Cartosat-2D was launched by PSLV-C37 on 15 February 2017 from Satish Dhawan Space Centre.

 Cartosat-2E

 Cartosat-2E was launched by PSLV-C38 on 23 June 2017.
 The PSLV-C38 rocket launched the 712 kg satellite along with 30 other nano satellites.

 Cartosat-2F

 Cartosat-2F was launched successfully by PSLV-C40 on 12 January 2018.
 The PSLV-C40 rocket launched the 710 kg satellite, the seventh of the Cartosat-2 series, along with 30 other nano satellites from India, Canada, Finland, France, Republic of Korea, UK and the USA.

 Cartosat-3

 Cartosat-3 was launched on 27 November 2019 by PSLV-C47 rocket along with 13 other cubesats from USA.
-It has a panchromatic resolution of 0.25 metres making it the imaging satellite with highest resolution and Mx of 1 metre with a high quality resolution which is a major improvement from the previous payloads in the Cartosat series.
+It has a panchromatic resolution of 0.25 m making it the imaging satellite with highest resolution and Mx of 1 m with a high quality resolution which is a major improvement from the previous payloads in the Cartosat series.